layerJS/layerJS/Readme.md

 ## Issues, bug reports and feature requests ##

-If you experience any issues or bugs using layerJS or you would like to request features, please let us now through bitbucket [issue tracking](https://bitbucket.org/layerjs/layerjs/issues?status=new&status=open).
+If you experience any issues or bugs using layerJS or you would like to request features, please let us know through bitbucket [issue tracking](https://bitbucket.org/layerjs/layerjs/issues?status=new&status=open).
 This issue tracker is open to everyone so we encourage discussion on all issues.

 ## How to contribute ##